magento/devdocs/src/cloud/docker/docker-syncing-data.md

 In a Docker development environment, the {{site.data.var.ee}} application works only if the Docker containers have access to the {{site.data.var.ee}} application data.
 You can provide access either by directly mapping the current working directory or by using a file synchronization tool.

 The {{site.data.var.mcd}}  `docker-build` command provides the `--sync-engine <type>` option to select the file synchronization behavior when you build the `docker-compose.yml` configuration file.
-You can select from the following values:
+You can select from the following options:

-`--sync-engine` value | Description
+File sync option | Description
 --------------------- | ------------
 `native` | Maps the current working directory to the `/app` directory on each volume, which provides direct access to the data without requiring any synchronization.
 The `native` option is the default and works for Linux hosts.
 On macOS or Windows hosts, this option results in extremely slow performance in the Docker environment.
 `mutagen` | Uses [Mutagen] for file synchronization.
 When you select Mutagen, you must [install Mutagen] on your host operating system before you [launch Docker in developer mode].
 Use this option on macOS or Windows hosts.